 The chart above maps the performance of three hypothetical investment accounts over a 30 year period.
 One (pink) is invested for the full 30 years, another (yellow) is invested for 25 years, and the other (blue) is invested for just 20 years.
 The difference in the eventual returns on the three accounts is stark.
 Couple this with regular top ups generating their own returns and you can see why starting early is in your best interest.

-To get started with a Moneyfarm SIPP, or to see how a Moneyfarm ISA could support you in saving for the future, take a look at our full pension page.
+To get started with a Moneyfarm SIPP, or to see how a Moneyfarm ISA could support you in saving for the future, take a look at our full pension page, our pension transfer service or read our guide.
 We’ll match you with an investment portfolio that suits your goals and your timeframe, meaning you can get back to focusing on what really matters now.